 Planning Staff has also involved members of the City's GIS Department in spatial analyses related to planning efforts for the CDBG program.
-The GIS Department has undergone significant turnover in the last 12 months.
-Planning Staff will work closely with new GIS Staff to educate them about the CDBG program so that the GIS Department can continue to contribute to the City's administration of the CDBG program.
+Planning Staff works closely with GIS Staff to educate them about the CDBG program so that the GIS Department can continue to contribute to the City's administration of the CDBG program.